 Safe System Motorcycle Safety Audits

 Safe System Motorcycle Safety Audits aim to identify low-cost, corridor-wide infrastructure treatments that will help reduce the risk of fatal and serious injury crashes occurring on key touring routes.
-Treatments identified by these audits will also improve the 'legibility' of each route by providing widespread and consistent information on hazards.
+Treatments identified by these audits also improve the 'legibility' of each route by providing widespread and consistent information on hazards.

 Each audit brings together experienced motorcyclists, road safety experts and road managers to collaboratively identify solutions that best improve road safety outcomes for motorcyclists.
 Touring routes are an important focus, as visiting motorcyclists represent more than 40 per cent of non-Tasmanians fatally or seriously injured on Tasmanian roads.